-Every two years, MDHHS audits the three waiver programs (Serious Emotional Disturbance Waiver, Children's Waiver Program, and Habilitation Support Waiver) and the Applied Behavior Analysis (ABA) program.
+Every two years, MDHHS audits the three waiver programs (Serious Emotional Disturbance Waiver, Children's Waiver Program, and Habilitation Support Waiver).
 Quality Improvement staff work with the clinical departments to meet the standards MDHHS has set for these programs.
-The 2020 Audit included a review of SEDW, CWP, and HSW.
+The 2022 Audit included a review of SEDW, CWP, and HSW.